Individual and Time Effects in Nonlinear Panel Models with Large N, T: Asymptotic Theory for Bias Corrections

 The $k$-th component of $\widehat \Xi_{it}$ corresponds to a least squares regression of $ \widehat{\E \left( \partial_{\beta_k \pi} \ell_{it} \right)}/\widehat{\E( \partial_{\pi^2} \ell_{it} )}$ on the space spanned by the incidental parameters weighted by $ \widehat{\E( - \partial_{\pi^2} \ell_{it})}.$

 The analytical bias corrected estimator of $\beta^0$ is

 where $\widehat B_{NT}^{\beta} = \widehat W^{-1} \widehat B$, $\widehat D_{NT}^{\beta} = \widehat W^{-1} \widehat D$,

 and $L$ is a trimming parameter for estimation of spectral expectations such that $L \to \infty$ and $L/T \to 0$ \cite{HahnKuersteiner2011}.
-We refer to Hahn and Kuersteiner \cite*{HK2007} for a theoretical discussion on the choice of $L$ and to the numerical examples in Section \ref{sec: MC} for a sensitivity analysis to the choice of $L$ in small samples.
+Here we use truncation instead of kernel smoothing in the estimation of spectral expectations following Hahn and Kuersteiner \cite*{HK2007}.
+Note that, unlike for variance estimation, a kernel is not needed to ensure that the bias estimator be positive.
+Instead of choosing a value of $L$, our recommendation for practice is to conduct a sensitivity analysis by reporting estimates for multiple values of $L$ starting from $L=1$.
+From our experience based on extensive Monte Carlo simulations, we do not recommend values of $L$ greater than $4$, because the finite-sample dispersion of the estimator quickly increases with $L$.
+We refer to Section \ref{sec: MC} for an example of sensitivity analysis with respect to $L$.
 The factor $T/(T-j)$ is a degrees of freedom adjustment that rescales the time series averages $T^{-1} \sum_{t=j+1}^T$ by the number of observations instead of by $T$.
-Unlike for variance estimation, we do not need to use a kernel function because the bias estimator does not need to be positive.
-Asymptotic $(1-p)$--confidence intervals for the components of $\beta^0$ can be formed as
+Similar corrections for conditional mean models can be formed using the sample analogs of the expressions of $\overline{B}_{\infty}$ and $\overline{D}_{\infty}$ in Remark \ref{rem:NoBartlett}.
+We do not spell out these estimators for the sake of brevity.